molivetti/greenbow/README.md

-Greenbow: Squarespace Plugin
+Greenbow
 ---
-*By Matthew Olivetti*
+*A Squarespace plugin by Matthew Olivetti*

 Squarespace knowledge commerce plugin for customizing and managing health programs accessed by subscription members through Squarespace.